HP 15.6" Pavilion Touch Laptop Core i7-1355U vs HP Spectre x360 14" 2-in-1 Core Ultra 7 155H

 Frequently Asked Questions

-HP 15.6" Pavilion Touch Laptop Core i7-1355U excels if you value display brightness is rated at 300 nits (higher than the standard 250 nits in this class).
-HP Spectre x360 14" 2-in-1 Core Ultra 7 155H is better if you prioritize premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
-Pick based on your budget and daily use.
+HP 15.6" Pavilion Touch Laptop Core i7-1355U is the better choice if you prioritize display brightness is rated at 300 nits (higher than the standard 250 nits in this class).
+HP Spectre x360 14" 2-in-1 Core Ultra 7 155H wins if you value premium 2.8k oled display with 120hz refresh rate and imax enhanced certification.
+Both are rated highly (4.7★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure